-4 Recording and Reporting
+6 Recording and Reporting

-- 4.1 Where restraint has been necessary, the incident must be reported to a member of the Senior Team of the respective Academy and logged.
-A report should be written and filed using the form the academy uses to record serious incidents. - 4.2 Parents/carers of the pupil involved will always be advised immediately of an incident and a meeting with parents/carers will always be held to discuss the incident.
-Where is it not possible to meet parents at the academy, a meeting elsewhere or a telephone discussion will always take place.
-It may be necessary for an incident to be followed up by other disciplinary action or pastoral support, in addition to consideration of an Individual Behaviour Management Plan. - 4.3 Trained staff will be expected to provide guidance for all other staff members, both teaching and non-teaching.
+- 6.1 Where restraint has been necessary, the incident must be reported to a member of the Senior Team of the respective Academy and logged.
+A report should be written and filed using the form the Academy uses to record serious incidents. - 6.2 Parents/carers of the student involved will always be advised immediately of an incident and a meeting with parents/carers will always be held to discuss the incident.
+Where is it not possible to meet parents/carers at the Academy, a meeting elsewhere or a telephone discussion will always take place.
+It may be necessary for an incident to be followed up by other disciplinary action or pastoral support, in addition to consideration of an Individual Behaviour Management Plan.

-5 After an incident
+7 After an incident

-- 5.1 Positive handling often occurs in response to highly charged emotional situations and there is a clear need for debriefing after the incident, both for the staff involved and the student.
+- 7.1 Positive handling often occurs in response to highly charged emotional situations and there is a clear need for debriefing after the incident, both for the staff involved and the student.
 A member of the Senior Leadership Team will take responsibility for making arrangements for debriefing once the situation has stabilised (it is not recommended that the debriefing take place on the same day).
 A member of the Senior Leadership Team should always be involved in debriefing the student involved and any victims or close witnesses of the incident should be offered support.
 The student involved should be given the opportunity to identify a member of staff to be present during the briefing if they wish.
 Parents/carers should be informed of the debriefing and given the opportunity to attend.
-Support will be made available for teachers involved in the incident if required. - 5.2 The purpose of the debriefing would be to: - Review events leading up to the use of positive handling. - Discuss whether the student's behaviour could have been managed differently. - To maintain good relationships between students, staff and parents/carers. - To learn any lessons for future practice to avoid further incidents - To inform reviews of the support in place for the student, e.g. the Pastoral Support Plan.
+Support will be made available for teachers involved in the incident if required. - 7.2 The purpose of the debriefing would be to: